singularityhub/singularity-cli/docs/pages/commands.md

 ### Pull
 If you are using Singularity to pull (and not the Singularity Global Client) the Singularity Python provides a wrapper around that.
 We start with a shell with a client that has the `docker://ubuntu` image loaded and ready to go!
+[Here is a video](https://asciinema.org/a/162164?speed=2) of the example below if you want to watch instead of read.

 ```
 spython shell docker://ubuntu